great-expectations/great_expectations/docs/guides/how_to_guides/configuring_data_contexts/how_to_instantiate_a_data_context_on_a_databricks_spark_cluster.rst

 Steps
 -----

 This how-to-guide assumes that you are using a Databricks Notebook, and using the Databricks File Store (DBFS) as the Metadata Store and DataDocs store.
 The `DBFS is a file store <https://docs.databricks.com/data/databricks-file-system.html>`_ that is native to Databricks clusters and Notebooks.
-Files on DBFS can be written and read as if they were on a local filesystem, just by adding the `/FileStore/` prefix to the path.
+Files on DBFS can be written and read as if they were on a local filesystem, just by `adding the /dbfs/ prefix to the path<https://docs.databricks.com/data/databricks-file-system.html#local-file-apis>`_.
 For information on how to configure Databricks for filesystems on Azure and AWS, please see the associated documentation in the Additional Notes section below.

 #. **Install Great Expectations on your Databricks Spark cluster.**